MorrisMA/M65C02A/README.md

 When multiple prefix instructions are necessary, the pair OSX and OAX, and the pair OAX and OAY are mutually exclusive.
-Internal flags record the execution of the six prefix instructions.
-Excution of a mutually exclusive prefix instruction will result in the flag register of the previously set mutually exclusive instruction being reset.
-Furthermore, the flag registers for prefix instructions are sticky, and remain set until the completion of the immediately following non-prefix instruction.
+Internal flags record the execution of the prefix instructions.
+Excution of mutually exclusive prefix instructions will result in the flag register of the previously set prefix instruction being reset.
+Furthermore, the flag registers for prefix instructions are sticky, and remain set until the completion of the immediately following non- prefix instruction.
 Finally, no protection is provided against an infinite long series of prefix instructions, all of which are uninterruptable, or application of prefix instructions to create an existing addressing mode.

-###Access to User Stack Pointer (SU) from Kernel Mode
+### Access to User Stack Pointer (SU) from Kernel Mode

 When in Kernel mode, access to SU is provided by applying IND or ISZ to the instruction sequences that access the system stack pointer: